synth-evol/thug-hunter-rs/README.md

 # Thug Hunter RS
 'Thug Hunter' is the silly name for this silly project.
-It's expressed purpose is to provide a quick way to see how much a given osu! user is deranking by comparing their 'duel rank' with their global rank, and giving them a derank 'rating' in the form of a percentage.
+Its expressed purpose is to provide a quick way to see how much a given osu! user is deranking by comparing their 'duel rank' with their global rank, and giving them a derank 'rating' in the form of a percentage.

 ## Download and Run Thug-Hunter-RS locally
 You will need a working Rust and Cargo installation for this.